TEFL guide: Get paid to teach English abroad

 Plus, as travelling makes you more employable, having experience working abroad will be a very good way of standing out in future applications.

-While there are undoubtedly some great benefits of TEFL, getting the qualification requires a significant investment of both time and money, so it's worth taking some time to consider whether it's going to be worth it for you first.
+While there are undoubtedly some great benefits of TEFL, getting the qualification requires a significant investment of both time and money.
+It's worth taking some time to consider whether it's going to be worth it for you first.

-If you're just planning to teach abroad during your summer holidays (or for any period shorter than a year), a TEFL certificate might not be worth the investment – especially if you're not interested in pursuing a career in teaching afterwards.
+If you're just planning to teach abroad during your summer holidays (or for any period shorter than a year), a TEFL certificate might not be worth the investment.
+Unless of course, you're interested in pursuing a career in teaching afterwards.

 Also, remember that some schools and recruiters won't necessarily require a TEFL qualification if you have a degree.
 However, it will certainly help and you'll likely get more choice over the countries and schools you work in if you have an official certificate.